GerHobbelt/uni-algo/README.md

 ## Performance

-ICU (International Components for Unicode) and some functions from WinAPI are used for the performance comparison because these implementations are highly optimized.<br>
+ICU (International Components for Unicode) and some functions from WinAPI are used for performance comparison because these implementations are highly optimized.<br>
 See `perf/result` folder.

 ## C Language